Tricklebyte/BlazorId_App/README.md

 ### API Identity
 Navigation Menu Item: calls a test API, which is protected by IdentityServer.
 The API will return the user claims it received with the request as JSON.
 The application then displays those claims to the User.
 ### Authorization
 The sample project demonstrates security using 4 layers.
-You may use the one(s) that best suited to your application, environment, and risk-tolerance level.
+Use the ones best suited to your application, environment, and risk tolerance.
-1. **Application Navigaion:** Hide Navigation Links for unauthorized user
+1. **Application Navigaion:** Hide Navigation Links for unauthorized Application users
-2. **Application Page Routing:** Block page route paths for unauthorized users
+2. **Application Page Routing:** Block page route paths for unauthorized Application users
-3. Deny API access to unauthorized user
+3. **API User** Deny API access to unauthorized users
-4. Deny API access to unauthorized client
+4. **API Client** Deny API access to unauthorized clients

 * These app features, and the API controller are protected by a single authorization policy located in a shared project.
 * The policy requires custom user claim **userApp_claim** with value **identity**.